opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_I.md

    - What is the population of the USA?
    - What is the average June temperature in Antarctica?

-1. **Passage Extractor** links to a store of trusted documents that contain information that might be useful for answering questions, *i.e.* your Knowledge Discovery Content index.
-When no trusted answer can be found from Answer Bank or Fact Bank, the Passage Extractor queries Knowledge Discovery Content for relevant documents.
-It attempts to extract short sentences or paragraphs that contain pertinent answers.
-Use a Passage Extractor to answer general questions.

-1. **RAG** (Retrieval Augmented Generation) uses a large language model (LLM) to generate answers from trusted documents in your system.
+1. **RAG** (Retrieval Augmented Generation) uses a Large Language Model (LLM) to generate answers from trusted documents in your system.
 When a user asks a question, the RAG module queries Knowledge Discovery Content for relevant documents.
 It provides the original question and relevant content from these candidate documents in a prompt to an external LLM, which generates the answer.

-    > NOTE: The RAG system performs an equivalent "fallback" function to **Passage Extraction** and may offer better results depending on the LLM you choose.
-It may also require GPU to run in good time.
+    > NOTE: The RAG system is considered a replacement for the **Passage Extraction** and  **Passage Extraction LLM** and may offer better results depending on the LLM you choose.
+All three methods can provide a "fallback" function where a curated answer is not available from Answer Bank or Fact Bank.

 1. **Conversation** maintains context across multiple questions, allowing you to set up an interactive virtual assistant.